sunriax/module/README.md

 ## Description

-The module repository is a set of library's used for different microchips and or semiconductors.
-It uses the [STK500](https://github.com/sunriax/STK500) library set which abstracts the hardware from the software.
+The module repository is a set of library's used for different microchips and/or semiconductors.
+It uses different repositories ([STK500](https://github.com/sunriax/STK500), ...) to abstract the hardware from the software.
+In the module repository it is not necessary to set registers or other stuff.
+Everything can be done with the functions.
 The module repository can easily be ported to other hardware abstraction libraries.
-It is only necessary that the functions at the ground are the same like they are in the [STK500](https://github.com/sunriax/STK500) repository libraries.
+It is only necessary that the functions at the ground are the same like they are in the [STK500](https://github.com/sunriax/STK500) or other repositories.

 1. Supported Controller
    * STK500 (Atmel ATmega8/16/32)Atmel